Myricetin is one of the flavonols.

 expression and enzyme activity in colorectal carcinoma cells.

-a key factor in the metastatic process, agents with the ability to inhibit MMP
+a key factor in the metastatic process of colon cancer, agents with the ability to inhibit MMP

 activity have potential in the treatment of colorectal carcinoma.
 In the present